Skip to main content

 Are there any hidden fees associated with debt consolidation loans in the UK?

-Under UK regulations, lenders are required to disclose all fees related to debt consolidation loans, ensuring transparency and protecting borrowers from unexpected costs.
+Under UK regulations, lenders are required to disclose all fees associated with debt consolidation loans, thereby ensuring transparency and protecting borrowers from unexpected costs.

 Can debt consolidation positively affect my credit score?